 Those annoying infomercials that clog up the late-night airwaves as they hawk everything from perfect abs to greaseless grills?
 Well, you can thank Ron Popeil for those.

 Popeil was the pitchman for Ronco, the company that brought the world such life-changing gadgetry as the Pocket Fisherman, Chop-O-Matic hand food processor, GLH (Good Looking Hair) Spray, and of course, the Showtime Rotisserie Oven.
-Popeil was the first to use quick-hitting infomercials to hawk those products, and he also coined the phrase “Set it and Forget it” for his best-selling rotisserie oven – all you had to do to cook a perfect rotisserie chicken or holiday turkey was just set it and forget it.
+Popeil was the first to use quick-hitting infomercials to hawk those products, and he also coined the phrase “Set it and Forget it” for his best-selling rotisserie oven – all you had to do to cook a perfect rotisserie chicken was just set it and forget it.
 The bird would come out all juicy perfection when done.

 Since then, the term “Set it and Forget it” has become ubiquitous for 401(k) investment plans that use target-date funds as their primary investment vehicle.
 Target-date funds usually include a mix of stocks and bonds that automatically transition away from stocks to more conservative asset allocations as the targeted retirement date draws near.
 That “Set it and Forget it” approach is the main reason why target-date funds have grown so much in popularity – these funds provide unseasoned retirement investors with a simple investment solution.
 All they have to do is make regular contributions and forget about their money; it grows on its own, it re-allocates automatically, and the account is all juicy perfection upon retirement.

-“Set it and Forget it” is excellent for cooking Thanksgiving turkeys using Ronco’s rotisserie oven, but it’s hardly the best investment strategy to grow your hard-earned retirement money.
+“Set it and Forget it” is excellent for cooking chicken using Ronco’s rotisserie oven, but it’s hardly the best investment strategy to grow your hard-earned retirement money.
 Rocket Dollar account holders can leverage the power of Self-Directed retirement accounts for a much more proactive – and personal – retirement investment strategy.

 One of the reasons why target-date funds have grown so much over the past decade is due to reforms enacted through the Pension Protection Act of 2006.
 While the act had many elements, a first reform was that it allowed employers to automatically enroll workers in defined contribution plans if they did not select their investment options when they enrolled in their company’s 401(k) plan.